akpoff/netctl/README.md

 with tethering).

-`netctl` is written in pure shell (using no commands outside of shell, /bin and /sbin), so that it can run at boot time when **/usr** may not be mounted yet.
+`netctl` is written in pure shell (using no commands outside of shell, **/bin** and **/sbin**), so that it can run at boot time when **/usr** may not be mounted yet.

 I think I can get automated location switching working at boot time.
-I already have code from an earlier project that does that.
-I'm rewriting it in pure shell and integrating it.
+I already have code from an earlier project that will match wap scans to the correct configuration.
+I'm rewriting it in pure shell and integrating it for use during boot.

 Copyright and License
 ---------------------